-The starting and stopping of the compressor motor are usually controlled by either a pressureactuated temperatureor actuated motor control.
-The operation of the pressure motor control depends on the relationship between pressure and temperature.
+The starting and stopping of the compressor motor are usually controlled by either a pressuretemperatureactuated or actuated motor control.
+The operation of the pressure motor control depends on relationship between pressure and temperature.
 A pressure motor control is shown in Figure 12-25.

-The device consists of a lowpressure bellows, or in some cases. а low-pressure diaphragm, connected by a small diameter tube to the compressor crankcase or to the suction line.
-The pressure in the suction line compressor crankcase is or transmitted through the tube and bellows actuates the or diaphragm.
+The device consists of a low-pressure bellows, or in some cases, a low-pressure diaphragm, connected by a small diameter tube to the compressor crankcase or to the suction line.
+The pressure in the suction line or compressor crankcase is transmitted through the tube and actuates the bellows or diaphragm.
 The bellows move according to their pressure, and its movement causes an electric switch to start (cut in) or stop (cut out) the compressor motor.